best-practice-and-impact/ons-spark/ons-spark/spark-analysis/sampling-for-eda.md

 ## Pre-sampling

-Pre-sampling is executed before taking a sample your big data, it works to clean your data and it gives a 'quick' idea of what the data looks like and helps inform decisions on what to include in your sample.
+Pre-sampling is executed before taking a sample of your big data, it works to clean your data and it gives a 'quick' idea of what the data looks like and helps inform decisions on what to include in your sample.
 Pre-sampling involves looking at nulls, duplicates, quick summary stats.
 If these steps are not taken then the results ouputted from analysis on your sample could be skewed and non-representative of the big data.

 It is important to consider the order you execute things as this will affect your analysis.
 For example, if you filter out unwanted columns additional duplicates could be thrown up as you may have removed the columns with the differing data.
 The same goes for nulls; when you filter out unwanted columns the number of nulls could reduce as you may have removed the deciding columns and therefore when you use a function such as `na.omit()`, rows that may have been removed before filtering would actually be left in your sample.